 Aspiration, greed, and twisted dreams all focus on the old Wonderland dog track where the famous amusement park once fronted the ocean.
 For Spenser and Z, this simple favor to Henry will become the fight of their lives.

 Old friends.
 Small favors.
 Bitter rivals.
-Stirred together, it all makes for one explosive cocktail.
-Spenser can feel the heat stretching from Boston to Vegas—and people are about to get burned.
+Stirred together, it all makes for one explosive cocktail in this New York Times bestselling thriller that has Spenser feeling the heat…

 Henry Cimoli and Spenser have been friends for years, yet the old boxing trainer has never asked the private eye for a favor.
 Until now.
 A developer is trying to buy up Henry’s condo on Revere Beach—with a push from local thugs.
 Soon Spenser and his apprentice, Zebulon Sixkill, are on the trail of a mysterious woman, a megalomaniacal Las Vegas kingpin, and a shady plan to turn a chunk of land north of Boston into a sprawling casino.
 As alliances shift and twisted dreams surface, the Boston political machine looks to end Spenser’s investigation one way or another—and once and for all.